Nicholas-BI/bakery-efficiency-score/README.md

 ---

+## 🧮 How It Works (Under the Hood)

+This dashboard isn’t just a slicer toy—it’s built on a custom scoring model using:

+- **Ratio-normalized metrics** (shifted +1 to stay in [1–2] range)
+- **Exponentiation** to apply nonlinear influence based on user-defined weights
+- **Dynamic DAX logic** that reacts to slicers, filters, and context in real time

+The result?
+A model that balances mathematical rigor with intuitive control—perfect for tuning strategies on the fly.

+---

 ## 📱 What Is Bakery Story?

 *Bakery Story* is a mobile game where you run a virtual bakery — cooking recipes, serving customers, earning coins, and leveling up.
 Every recipe is different: some cook faster, some serve more customers, some offer higher profits, and some are great for XP.